mbustama/NuOscProbExact/README.md

 ### Oscillations in matter

 For oscillation in matter, we proceed in an analogous way as for oscillations in vacuum.
 To compute the Hamiltonian in matter, we can use the routine `hamiltonian_matter` in the module `hamiltonians3nu`.
-First, we need to compute `h_vacuum`, and then pass it to `hamiltionian_matter`, together with the neutrino-electron charged-current potential `VCC`, with VCC = sqrt(2.0) * G_F * n_e.
+First, we need to compute `h_vacuum`, and then pass it to `hamiltonian_matter`, together with the neutrino-electron charged-current potential `VCC`, with V_CC = sqrt(2.0) * G_F * n_e.

 In the example below, we set the matter potential to `VCC_EARTH_CRUST`, which is computed using the electron density of the crust of the Earth, and is read from the `globaldefs`.
 ```python